apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 `Since 1.6`

-The `AsyncIndexerService` marks any index which fails to update for 30 mins (configurable) as `corrupt`, and ignore such indexes from further indexing.
+The `AsyncIndexerService` marks any index which fails to update for 30 minutes (configurable) as `corrupt`, and ignore such indexes from further indexing.

 When any index is marked as corrupt, the following log entry is made: